Home Compare EXR vs MOBN.SW

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EXR: S&P 500, MOBN.SW: STOXX 600).

-This is not just a one-metric split: both growth and stability materially support the lead.
-The overall score gap is 23 points in favour of Mobimo Holding AG.
+This is not just a one-metric split: both stability and valuation materially support the lead.
+Mobimo Holding AG leads by 13 points on the overall comparison score.

 Trajectory Similarity